Traumatic Brain Injury in Adults

 • Creating documentation, including interpreting data and summarizing findings and recommendations

-• Counseling individuals with TBI and their families/caregivers regarding the psychosocial aspects of hearing loss and other auditory processing dysfunction, modes of communication, and processes to enhance communication competence (See ASHA's Practice Portal page on Counseling for Professional Service Delivery)
+• Counseling individuals with TBI and their families/caregivers regarding the psychosocial aspects of hearing loss and other auditory processing dysfunction, modes of communication, and processes to enhance communication competence (See ASHA's Practice Portal page on Counseling in Audiology and Speech-Language Pathology)

 • Providing communication skills training for families and other professionals who interact with the individual